 In the future, for example, automotive parts could be individually machined or redesigned using additive manufacturing in automated production.
 At the same time, factories can start their production much faster because 3D printing does not require any tools.

 Those who deal with automation will not be able to avoid additive manufacturing in the future.
-The diverse possibilities, the right systems and interfaces as well as solutions for quality control and post-processing can be found at Formnext, the world's leading trade fair for additive manufacturing and modern industrial production from 10 – 13 November 2020 in Frankfurt am Main.
+The diverse possibilities, the right systems and interfaces as well as solutions for quality control and post-processing can be found at Formnext Connect, the world's leading trade fair for additive manufacturing and modern industrial production from 10 – 12 November 2020.

 Picture: Plant concept of the production system for additive manufacturing of SMS Group and additive Industries.
 Source: SMS Group